The Clear Edge

 Foundation requirement: Repeatable Sale

-Before building lead generation, you need a proven ability to close deals.
-Generating leads you can’t convert wastes prospects’ time and your effort.
-Repeatable sale system comes first.
+Before you build lead generation, you need a proven ability to close deals.
+If you generate leads you can’t convert, you waste your prospects’ time and your own effort.
+Repeatable Sale comes first.
 Lead generation comes second.

 Scaling context: The Next Ceiling

-When referrals max out and growth plateaus, you’ve hit your next ceiling.
-This guide provides a systematic solution for breaking through with predictable lead generation.
+When referrals top out and growth plateaus, you’ve hit your next ceiling.
+This guide gives you a systematic way to break through with predictable lead generation.

 Expansion example: Ezra’s Acquisition System Case

-See the complete implementation of systematic acquisition evolution at $78K monthly.
-Ezra’s case shows how lead generation fits within broader acquisition system architecture.
+See the full implementation of systematic acquisition evolution at $78K monthly.
+Ezra’s case shows how lead generation fits into a broader acquisition system.

-Where are the leads you closed in the last three months actually coming from?
-Can you scale that source systematically, or are you dependent on unpredictable referrals?
+Ask yourself: Where did the leads you closed in the last three months actually come from?
+Can you scale that source systematically, or are you still dependent on unpredictable referrals?

 If your pipeline is empty or you’re stuck in feast-famine cycles, your constraint is clear: You need a Lead Generation Engine.